MasiarNovine/mcgraph/README.md

 pandoc -i mcgraph.md --citeproc --bibliography bibliography.bib -o mcgraph.pdf
 ```

-You can the remove the subfolder `figure` and copy the vignette `mcgraph.pdf` into the folder `man/doc`.
+You can remove the subfolder `figure` and copy the vignette `mcgraph.pdf` into the folder `inst/doc/`.

 ## License